mokrane25/mokrane25/README.md

 ### 🚀 About Me
-I'm Mahmoud Mokrane, an enthusiastic 🎓 data science student with a passion for machine learning and AI.
+I'm Mahmoud Mokrane, an enthusiastic 🎓 Data Science student with a passion for Machine Learning and AI.
 Currently pursuing an engineering degree at IMT Atlantique.
 I'm constantly exploring new technologies and seeking opportunities to apply my skills in real-world scenarios.

 ### 🚀 Current Focus: